 Course #: SES-05502

-This course starts from the premise that politics and governance arrangements will both enable and constrain effective urban planning action.
-Using a focus on cities in the developing world, the course examines an array of governance structures (centralized versus decentralized states, local versus regional versus national authorities, participatory budgeting, etc.) and political conditions (democracy versus authoritarianism, neoliberal versus corporatist versus leftist party politics, social movements) that are relatively common to cities of the global south.
-In addition to assessing the impacts of these structures and conditions on urban policy formation and implementation, we also ask which governance arrangements and political contexts are more or less likely to produce equitable, inclusive, and sustainable cities.
-The course not only aims to develop student comprehension of key concepts and debates in the field, including those relating to state autonomy and capacity, the connections between decentralization and democratization, and the trade-offs between legitimacy and efficiency; it also uses case study materials to document the conditions under which authorities have been able to finesse politically charged or institutionally bounded terrains in the service of effective planning action.
-Among the wide array of urban policy domains to be discussed, special attention is paid to transportation, housing, informal vending, and mega-project development, with most examples drawn from Latin America, South Asia, and East Asia.
-There are no prerequisites for the course.
-Evaluation is based on several short writing assignments and in-class presentations.
+Course starts from the premise that urban politics and governance arrangements can both enable and constrain effective planning action.
+Using a focus on cities in the developing world, the course examines an array of governance structures (centralized versus decentralized institutions; local versus national states; participatory budgeting, etc.) and political arrangements (democracy versus authoritarianism; neoliberal versus populist versus leftist party politics; social movements) and urban conditions (poverty, inequality, class or ethnic conflict, infrastructural scarcities, etc.) that are relatively common to cities of the global south.
+In addition to assessing the impacts of political structures and conditions on planning, urban policy formation, and project implementation, the course asks which governance arrangements and/or political contexts are more or less likely to produce equitable, inclusive, and sustainable urban environments.
+To address Class meetings are structured around discussion of case studies and theories that give us the basis for documenting the ways that politics affect urban policy and the built environment of the city more generally.
+Special attention is paid to transportation, housing, informal vending, mega-project development, and to cities with violence or intractable ethnic or religious division, with examples drawn from Latin America, the Middle East, South Asia, and East Asia.